 Can you have a tooth pulled when you are pregnant or breastfeeding?

-- The first portion of this page discusses issues of concern with having a tooth removed when pregnant. – When can the extraction be performed? / Can x-rays be taken? / What medications can be used?
+It addresses questions like – When can the procedure be performed? / Can X-rays be taken? / What medications can be used?

 A) Concerns with extraction procedures for pregnant women.